Granny (Looney Tunes): Solo

-Although she was almost always shown on-screen with at least one of her two animal companions, Granny could occasionally be seen in an animated short without them.
-For example, in the 1953 short Hare Trimmed, she starred as a rich widow who was being fought over by two suitors, Yosemite Sam and Bugs Bunny (the latter out to thwart the former's evil plan to marry her and then get her money).
+Although she was almost always shown on-screen with at least one of her two animal companions, Granny would appear in three animated shorts without them.
+In the 1953 short Hare Trimmed, she starred as a rich widow who was being fought over by two suitors, Yosemite Sam and Bugs Bunny (the latter out to thwart the former's evil plan to marry her and then get her money).
 Sam called her "Emma" and later "Emmy".
-Another one was the 1965 short Corn on the Cop, where she appears alongside Daffy Duck and Porky Pig as two Keystone Cops who mistake her for a crook disguised like her.
-She is in this story addressed as "Mrs. Webster" by Officer Flaherty.
+Granny would later appear in the 1955's short This Is a Life?, where she hits Daffy Duck with her umbrella for interrupting the live program.
+Her last solo appearance was the 1965 short Corn on the Cop, where she appears alongside Daffy Duck and Porky Pig as two Keystone Cops who mistake her for a crook disguised like her.
+The short would also disclose Granny's surname as "Webster" by Daffy and Porky's superior officer.

 Later appearances

-Granny was going to have a cameo in Who Framed Roger Rabbit, but was later dropped for unknown reasons.
+Granny was going to have a cameo in the 1988 film Who Framed Roger Rabbit, but was later dropped for unknown reasons.

-She has appeared as a professor at Acme Looniversity and the mentor and favorite teacher of Mary Melody in Tiny Toon Adventures, a regular character in The Sylvester and Tweety Mysteries, and a timekeeper in Bugs Bunny and Taz Time Busters.
-Granny and Witch Hazel donned cheerleader uniforms for the Tune Squad in the movie Space Jam.
-She was the children's grandmother and new character Floyd's aunt in Baby Looney Tunes, and made two cameo appearance in Looney Tunes: Back in Action as the main character's next door neighbor, although in one of those appearances this "Granny" was actually the Acme Chairman in disguise.
+She has appeared as a professor at Acme Looniversity and the mentor and favorite teacher of Mary Melody in Tiny Toon Adventures (in the reboot series Tiny Toons Looniversity, she appears as the university's dean), a world-traveling detective in The Sylvester and Tweety Mysteries, and a timekeeper in Bugs Bunny and Taz Time Busters.
+Granny donned a cheerleader uniform for the Tune Squad in the 1996 film Space Jam.
+She was the children's grandmother and new character Floyd's aunt in Baby Looney Tunes, and made two cameo appearances in the 2003 film Looney Tunes: Back in Action as the main character's next door neighbor, although in one of those appearances this "Granny" was actually the Acme Chairman in disguise.
 She also appeared in Bah, Humduck!
 A Looney Tunes Christmas and in Tweety's High-Flying Adventure.
+Foray reprises her role in all of these appearances.

 An episode of Loonatics Unleashed featured characters named Queen Grannicus (voiced by Candi Milo), the Royal Tweetums and Sylth Vester (the latter being a parody of Darth Vader).
 However, another episode features a cameo of Granny herself, apparently still alive in the year 2772.